MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 Note: One-off payments are charged when the customer manually swipes accept or `auto_reserve` field was set to __true__ when one-off payment was requested.

+__One-off Payment__ will expire in 1 day (by default) if it is not accepted or rejected by the user during that time or automatic reservation failed and user didn't take any action afterwards.
+The merchant will receive a callback when the One-Off Payment is expired.
+Custom expiration time ranging from 1 minute to 2 weeks can be specified by providing `expiration_timeout_minutes` field.

+Payment reservation appears on the user's Activities List in the 'Pending' section in the MobilePay app.
+When the purchase is completed, the transaction is moved to the 'Approved' section in the MobilePay app.

 One-off payment does not affect the frequency and grace period.
 So if you create an agreement with a one-off payment, you can request the first subscription payment whenever you want.
 You can also request a one-off payment on an existing agreement in between two subscriptions payments, and it will not be affected by the frequency.